-Summit School of Ahwatukee middle school teachers, Andrea Yocum, Christy Menard and Amy Lecky, are recipients of this year’s Xavier College Preparatory Golden Gator Award for Excellence in Teaching.
+Summit School middle school teachers, Andrea Yocum, Christy Menard and Amy Lecky, are recipients of this year’s Xavier College Preparatory Golden Gator Award for Excellence in Teaching.
 Xavier high school recognizes junior high teachers who have been inspirational to Xavier freshmen students.
 This is the third Golden Gator for Lecky, who teaches middle school language arts and literature, and the second for both science teacher Andrea Yocum, and math teacher Christy Menard.
 In previous years, Summit teacher Melissa France has also received this award.

 Yocum instills a passion for science in her students.
 Because her lab class focuses on hands-on, experimental based learning, students are successful in mastering advanced concepts like 8th grade chemistry and physics and 7th grade human body systems.
 The proof: since 2008, 100% of her students have passed the state’s AIMS science testing with 86 – 96% of Yocum’s 8th graders scoring in the “excelling” range each year.